-Partial crowns are indicated only when your tooth structure is healthy, free of caries, firm and strong enough to provide sufficient surface area for a better grip and retention of the partial crown when glued.
+Inlays and onlays are indicated only when your tooth structure is healthy, free from caries, firm, and strong enough to provide sufficient surface area for a better grip and retention of the partial crown when glued.

 If there is a possibility of periodontal problems or any gum disease or cavities, it is always better to get a full crown as it protects the remaining tooth structure.

-The best advantage of partial crown is that relatively small amount of trimming of tooth is required as compared to full crowns.
+The best advantage of a partial crown is that a relatively small amount of trimming of the tooth is required as compared to full crowns.

-The cost of partial crowns is nearly the same for almost all the types.
-It depends on the material used for fabrication, dentist's charges and various other factors too.
+The cost of partial crowns is nearly the same for almost all types.
+It depends on the material used for fabrication, the dentist's charges, and various other factors.

 Frequenlty asked questions